Emblems of the International Red Cross and Red Crescent Movement: Use of the emblems

 In order to ensure universal respect for the emblems, the Geneva Conventions obliged their signatories to forbid any other use of the names and emblems in wartime and peacetime.

 Nevertheless, the illegal usage of the emblem is widespread and it is often used as a general symbol to indicate first aid, medical supplies and civilian medical services especially in walk-in clinics.
 Such uses appear in movies (a notable example is The Living Daylights, wherein narcotics were disguised as Red Cross care packages, as a plot device), on television, and in computer software and games.
 Service companies, such as those for car repair or lawn maintenance, tout themselves as service "doctors" and incorporate medical symbols to promote themselves.
 In the United States, given the broad protection to free speech provided by the First Amendment to the United States Constitution, it is highly unlikely a court would stop the mere use of any of the protected symbols in a video game or film as it can be argued that the use is critical to the story and its grounding in reality.
-In a similar issue involving the Stolen Valor Act of 2005, finding the unauthorized wearing or use of the Congressional Medal of Honor a criminal offense unconstitutional by the US supreme Court, there would have to be more than just the use of the symbol as part of a computer program or motion picture, such as advertising of the game or film using the symbol in advertising, merchandise carrying the symbol, or claims the use was approved by the International Red Cross.
+In a similar issue involving the Stolen Valor Act of 2005, finding the unauthorized wearing or use of the Medal of Honor a criminal offense unconstitutional by the US supreme Court, there would have to be more than just the use of the symbol as part of a computer program or motion picture, such as advertising of the game or film using the symbol in advertising, merchandise carrying the symbol, or claims the use was approved by the International Red Cross.

 Prior to 1973, ambulances in the United States and elsewhere in the Western Hemisphere were typically marked with a safety orange cross, differing from the red cross only in its hue.
 Toys and paintings of ambulances commonly ignored even that nuance, instead using a red cross.
 After protests from the American Red Cross that the safety orange cross was insufficiently distinguishable from the protected Red Cross symbol, the U.S. Department of Transportation developed the blue Star of Life as a replacement for the safety orange cross.
 The blue Star of Life has since been adopted throughout much of the world on ambulances and in other related applications.
 But in most post-Soviet countries, inherited from the Soviet Union, the Red Cross still remains a symbol of medicine, used on first-aid kits and ambulances.